vlad-saling/bless-build-sublimetext2/README.md

 Prerequisitions:
 node.js + blessc

-If used with SASS respected modules have to be installed
+If used with SASS or Less respective modules have to be installed

-(Less support to come)